koisose/scaffold-frame/README.md

-# 🏗 Scaffold-ETH 2 and Farcaster Frame
+# 🏗 Scaffold-ETH 2 and Farcaster Composer Action extension

 Creating a farcaster composer action using scaffold-eth